-Tetralogy of Fallot
+Tetralogy of Fallot (TOF)

-- Pulmonary stenosis, a narrowing or thickening of the valve that connects the right ventricle to the pulmonary artery, a blood vessel that carries low-oxygen blood from the heart to the lungs, where the blood receives more oxygen and then returns to the heart, and then is pumped to the body.
+- Pulmonary stenosis, a narrowing or thickening of the valve that connects the right ventricle to the pulmonary artery, the blood vessel that carries low-oxygen blood from the heart to the lungs.
+When in the lungs, blood normally soaks up the oxygen that we breathe and becomes red, oxygen-rich blood.
+This red blood returns to the heart, and then is pumped to the body.

 - An "overriding aorta," which means the artery that carries high-oxygen blood to the body is out of place and arises above both ventricles, instead of just the left ventricle, as in a healthy heart.
 This allows some blood that is low in oxygen to flow into the aorta and out to the body, instead of to the pulmonary artery, which would normally take it to the lungs to pick up oxygen.

 - Right ventricular hypertrophy (hi-PER-truh-fee), which is a thickening of the muscular wall of the right ventricle.
 The thickened wall can contribute to blocking the flow of blood through the pulmonary valve, which allows blood from the heart to flow into the lungs.

 What Are the Signs of Tetralogy of Fallot (TOF)?

 Cyanosis is a very common sign.
 Healthy babies can sometimes also have bluish skin around the mouth or eyes from prominent veins under the skin, but their lips and tongue look pink.
 Babies who have low oxygen levels in the blood usually have blue lips and tongues in addition to bluish skin.

 A child with TOF might have sudden episodes of deep cyanosis, called "hypercyanotic spells" or "Tet spells," during crying or feeding.
 Older children who have Tet spells will often instinctively squat down, which helps to stop the spell.

 - tiring easily